MattDietz/babymailgun/NOTES.md

 - pyenv lockfile in the basedir
 - If implementing API auth, quick bootstrap script that runs with the container build process
 - Come up with two plans 1) What I would do with infinite time 2) and what I'm going to implement for the purposes of this
+- Don't forget CC and BCC fields
+- All 400 email codes are soft bounces and can be retried, all 500 codes are hard and should be skipped on retry
+  - Pedantically untrue. https://martech.zone/soft-hard-email-bounce-codes/ Some of these hard bounces could resolve later
+- Workers heartbeat in the db periodically.
+If a worker owns a job and we haven't seen a heartbeat in X, we reclaim
+- One worker could create a pool and run hundreds of email jobs in goroutines, maybe do this if it's not too complex
+  - At least one goroutine to do heartbeat, no reason we couldn't pick up work and farm it out to goroutines in others

 API: